projects

 AUP

-Arts University Plymouth I BA (HONS) CONTEMPORARY MEDIA PRACTICE (2016-2017) is a new program at Arts University Plymouth, UK.
+Arts University Plymouth I BA (HONS) CONTEMPORARY MEDIA PRACTICE (2016-2017), new program at Arts University Plymouth, UK.

 "This new cutting-edge degree is a hands-on program focusing on visual creativity and production ranging from film, television and new media to the performing and visual arts."
-AUP, founded in 1856, is one of the oldest art schools in the UK.
 I AUP

 UC3M

-Project manager: Sonsoles Herreros Laviña I Artistic director: Sergio Blanco I Communication director: Pedro Valiente
+Cultura UC3M director: Sonsoles Herreros Laviña I Artistic director: Sergio Blanco I Media director: Pedro Valiente

 International Relations with Switzerland, Denmark, UK, Japan, India.
-Grants: El País, Notodofilmfest (Madrid), Ficco Film Festival (Mexico).
-Public talk: CCCB (Barcelona).
-Site I Behance
+Grants: El País, Notodofilmfest (ES), Ficco Film Festival (MX).
+Public Talk: CCCB Barcelona.

 Media Lab Plymouth Marine Laboratory, National Marine Aquarium, The Science Assembly, The Ocean Corner, Argans Satellite Sensoring.
-MIXarts Mohini Chandra (AUS), Frederique Santune (France), Lee Nutbean, Andrew James (UK), Ildiko Hurley (Hungary).
-Ulysses Javier Aparicio (Spain). i Site I Behance
+MIXarts Mohini Chandra (AU), Frederique Santune (FR), Lee Nutbean, Andrew James (UK), Ildiko Hurley (HU).
+Ulysses Javier Aparicio (ES).

 Film Festival